awesomeapp-dev/rust-desktop-app/README.md

 # Rust Base App Template for AWESOME-APP

 Base desktop application code with Tauri, Native Web Components, and SurrealDB (follow the VMES app architecture)

 **See [awesomeapp.org](https://awesomeapp.org) for more info**

 **[Discord Awesome App](https://discord.gg/XuKWrNGKpC) for any questions, issues, or anything else**

+> Note: To enable persitent storage, edit the `src-tauri/Cargo.toml` to enable all `surrealdb` features.

 # Hot Reload dev